 Recordkeeping Fees: Committees must monitor fees and revenue sharing and demonstrate that decisions are in the best interest of plan participants.
 Service providers may not retain revenue sharing that exceeds the value of plan services.

 Fee Offsets: Committees must negotiate mutual fund revenue sharing offsets with service providers to reduce the cost of providing administrative services to plan participants.
-Committees must use their purchasing power to reduce plan fees.
+Committees must use their purchasing power to reduce plan fees by leveraging their superior plan profile.
+As an alternative to fee offsets, committees should consider fee equalization, also referred to as fee leveling, and charge recordkeeping fees and advisor fees directly to participant accounts.

 Selection of Investments: Committees must document the process of evaluating alternative investment funds.
 Committees may not delete a good-performing fund or use an alternative share class to create more revenue sharing simply to offset fees.